 Modern system design interviews usually start with the interviewer drawing a basic architecture on the virtual whiteboard and asking the candidate to improve it.
 It is a mundane effort for the interviewer to set up the basic design every time.
 We now have an option to create and save Whiteboard Questions to your question library.
-You can use these questions both in tests and interviews, thus saving a lot of time and standardizing your system design interview experience.
-In this article, we will dive into how you can create your own Whiteboard Question.
+You can use these questions in tests and interviews, thus saving a lot of time and standardizing your system design interview experience.
+This article will dive into how you can create your whiteboard question.

-- Click on the Create Question button on the Library tab on the Home page.
+- Click Create Question on the Library tab of the Home page.

 - Select Whiteboard from the question types.

 - There are two steps in creating a Whiteboard Question: